BharathiVetukuri/CMPE-297_SpecialTopics/2_MCP_and_A2Acodelab/C_A2A_ActionEngine/README.md

-# 🛒 Purchasing Concierge A2A — Google Agent-to-Agent Action Engine Codelab 3
+# 🛒 Purchasing Concierge A2A — Google Agent-to-Agent Action Engine

 ## 📘 Overview
 This project implements **Codelab 3: Getting Started with A2A Action Engine**, part of the **MCP and A2A Codelabs Assignment**.